PimpTrizkit/PJs/README.md

 # PJs
 Pimped Javascript - Just a library of my javascript functions.
 They are generally very tight and fast and versatile and copy/paste - able.
 Readability might be sacrificed.

+Note: None of these are meant to be linked in separately.
+They are to be copied and pasted into the `head` of your HTML on a "as needed" basis.

 Create Element  (dcE.js)
 ------------------------
 "dcE" stands for "document.createElement".